 Sunflowers begin as small, hard-shelled seeds which germinate in the garden.
 The time from germination to mature flowering plants that produce seeds varies, depending on the species and cultivar, but the familiar annuals with giant flower heads complete their life cycle in one season.

-What we commonly refer to as a sunflower seed, the black-and-white hard-shelled item we often snack on, is referred to as the achene (fruit).
+What we commonly refer to as a sunflower seed, the black-and-white hard-shelled item that you may snack on, is referred to as the achene (fruit).
 The fruit wall is the shell, and the softer inner piece is the real seed.

 The seed contains more nutrients than its small size might indicate.
 From fiber and protein, to unsaturated fats, zinc, iron and Vitamin A, Vitamin D, Vitamin E and Vitamin B complex, all can be found in the unassuming sunflower seed.

-To start your seed on its path to full-grown sunflower, the seed needs to be planted in a sunny spot where it will receive full sun all day.
-It will tolerate many types of soil conditions, but it will not do well in shade or even partial shade.
+To start your seed on its path to full-grown sunflower, the seed needs to be planted in a warm, protected location where it will receive full sun all day.
+It will tolerate many soil types, but prefers a loose, organically-rich and well-drained soil.
 Keep the soil moist, but not soggy.
-Once it begins to grow, dry conditions will cause it to wither and die.
+If the soil dries out, the germinating seed will wither and die.

-Once the growing conditions have been met and maintained, the seed will germinate and begin to grow into its next stage, the sprout.
+Once the growing conditions have been met and maintained, the seed will germinate and develop into its next stage, the sprout.
 This stage is short as it quickly matures into a seedling.

 Note: Many people soak their sunflower seeds in water just until they sprout.
 This in itself is an edible food known as "sprouts."
 Similar to alfalfa sprouts, they are eaten as is, or added to salads, sandwiches and meat dishes.
-Referred to as a living food, the sunflower sprouts are highly nutritious and have fewer calories than the seeds themselves, but more of the vitamins and supplements of the dry seed.
+Referred to as a living food, the sunflower sprouts are highly nutritious and have fewer calories than the seeds themselves, while retaining the nutritional value of the dry seed.